Thi-Tracey-Nguyen/dog_spa/README.md

 6. Print all the owners of clients
 7. Count all the human clients
 8. Return the name of owner(s) who owns the most pets as clients.

+More questions (no solutions yet):
+1. Who is the groomer with the most bookings in 2022
+2. Return the clients who haven't made bookings for 2023